 National Institutes of Health COBRE Center Grant to study perinatal biology for Women and Infants Hospital, approximately $5 million.
 HRSA Primary Care Training and Enhancement award, $250,000/year for five years.

 Find out how IFP can help you secure the funding you need for your critical projects.
 Please email us your inquiries (firstname.lastname@example.org), or use the form on our Contacts page, and we will respond promptly.

 IFP publishes a highly regarded newsletter with articles related to the latest trends and opportunities in funding and grants for healthcare, educational, and non-profit organizations.
-Please feel free to read a Sample Newsletter, or subscribe below to stay up to date with the latest news:
+Please feel free to read a Sample Newsletter.

 Why Focus on Grant Development?